antertant/easyBlog/README.md

 This is a tech blog template based on ***Spring Boot***, ***MySQL***, ***React***, and ***Material-UI***.
 The purpose of this project is to provide a easy to use blog template for someone to establish their first personal page.

-I just start this project a couple days ago and I'm new to React, thus I need some time to be familiar with the framework such that
-I can add more functions on this template.
+I will continuously add more functions on this template.
 You can see a TODO list in the following section which indicates my recent plans for it.

-If you want to check how it would look like if using this template to establish a real blog, you can visit my own page: [haocheng-wu.com](https://www.haocheng-wu.com).
+If you want to check how it looks like, you can visit my own page: [haocheng-wu.com](https://www.haocheng-wu.com).
 It's fully based on this template.
-Besides, you can also find some snapshot of the template in the following section.

 # Functionalities
+- [x] Github signin
 - [ ] Blog Articles
     - [x] Backend APIs (Articles information CRUD)
     - [x] Article List
       - [ ] Pagination
     - [ ] Article Tags
     - [ ] Article Search
-    - [ ] Markdown-based editor
     - [ ] Comment
+- [x] Dashboard
+  - [x] Markdown-based editor
+  - [x] Article Manager
-    - [ ] Article Manager (Need to manually add articles into database currently)
+  - [ ] Statistics
 - [x] About Me Page
 - [x] Experience Page
 - [x] Project Page